"Religious freedom" changing from freedom of

 beliefs to freedom to hate and discriminate

-2010: Examples of the new meaning of "religious
+2010: Examples of the new meaning of

-freedom:" attacks by believers on other groups
+freedom:" attacks by believers on

 - Hate-Crimes Bill: This bill was debated by Congress in 2009.
 It was an extension of an earlier civil rights law, modified to include more protected groups, and a wider range of hate crimes.
 It was written to protect persons from physical attacks \motivated by hatred of their religion, gender, nationality, race, skin color, degree of disability, sexual orientation, and/or gender identity.
 The bill increases the sentences given to criminals who are motivated by hatred against a group because, in addition to harming their victim(s), their crime terrorizes the victim(s) group(s).
 The latter, in turn, destabilizes society.